 The best response to this question is to follow the example of Christ.
-Jesus pursued His relationship with the Father, and He positioned Himself as a servant of others (Romans 15:8).
+Jesus pursued His relationship with the Father, and He positioned Himself as a servant of others (Mark 10:45).
 His relationship kept Him dependent upon the Father, and His position of service kept Him aligned with humility.
-Christ remained sinless, even though He was "tempted in all things just as we" (Hebrews 2:17-18, 4:15; Matthew 4).
+Christ remained sinless, even though He was "tempted in all things as we are" (Hebrews 2:17-18, 4:15; Matthew 4).
 Christ pursued relationship, and He positioned Himself on a path of service.